 A relationship with God is something you can never earn or deserve, even at your best.
 Jesus Christ, the object of your faith, has all of the merit.
 Your salvation is only made possible by your faith in the work of Christ on the cross.
 Faith is simply your decision to receive the message of Christ as true.
 Faith alone in Christ alone is the only means of salvation.

-You respond to God the Father by simply forming the words privately in your mind, “I believe in Jesus Christ”.
+So, if you have decided to accept God’s offer of eternal life then at this moment, in the privacy of your own soul (you don’t have to say it out loud), you can simply respond to God the Father by forming the words in your thoughts only, “I believe in Jesus Christ.”
 You are saved the very instant you believe.
-At that instant, God gives you eternal life.
+At that instant, God gives you eternal life, your eternal future has been assured.
 You are “born again.”

 Unless one is born again he cannot see the kingdom of God.
 (John 3:3b)